United States Attorney Anne M. Tompkins

 Western District of North Carolina

-CHARLOTTE, N.C. – A former minister pleaded guilty today in North Carolina to engaging in illicit sexual conduct in Haiti, announced Assistant Attorney General Lanny A. Breuer, U.S. Attorney for the Western District of North Carolina Anne M. Tompkins and Brock D. Nicholson, Special Agent in Charge of U.S. Immigration and Customs Enforcement’s (ICE) Homeland Security Investigations (HSI) in Georgia and the Carolinas.
+CHARLOTTE, N.C. – U.S. District Judge Robert J. Conrad, Jr. sentenced a former minister to 25 years in prison today for engaging in illicit sexual conduct while on mission trips in Haiti, announced Anne M. Tompkins, U.S. Attorney for the Western District of North Carolina and Brock D. Nicholson, Special Agent in Charge of U.S. Immigration and Customs Enforcement’s (ICE) Homeland Security Investigations (HSI) in Georgia and the Carolinas.

-According to filed court documents and court proceedings, Bollinger was a former Lutheran minister who performed missionary work in Haiti.
-Court records show that Bollinger regularly travelled to Haiti and served as the Haiti director for a Lutheran charity.
-Bollinger admitted that from about August 2009 to October 2009, he sexually molested four Haitian females, between the ages of 11 and 16.
-According to court records, one of the victims said that Bollinger offered to give her food and money in exchange for sexual acts.
+According to filed court documents and today’s sentencing hearing, Bollinger was a former minister who performed missionary work in Haiti.
+Court records show that Bollinger travelled regularly to Haiti because of his involvement with the Lazarus Project, a charity that supports two charitable organizations in the country, the Hope House and The Village of Hope School.
+According to court records and court proceedings, from in or about August 2009 to October 2009, Bollinger sexually molested four Haitian females, between the ages of 11 and 16.
+Court records indicate that one of the victims said that Bollinger offered to pay her food and money in exchange for sexual acts.

 This case was brought as part of Project Safe Childhood, a nationwide initiative to combat the growing epidemic of child sexual exploitation and abuse, launched in May 2006 by the Department of Justice.
 Led by U.S. Attorneys’ offices and the Criminal Division’s Child Exploitation and Obscenity Section (CEOS), Project Safe Childhood marshals federal, state and local resources to better locate, apprehend and prosecute individuals who exploit children via the Internet, as well as to identify and rescue victims.
 For more information about Project Safe Childhood, please visit